Waxing Contraindications ★ Man Thing

 To avoid unnecessary harm to an unborn child, it's wise to err on the side of safety during the first trimester of pregnancy, and perform no waxing at all.

-In the week leading up to delivery, women often book for a Ladies' Brazilian Wax to avoid being shaved at the hospital.
+In the week leading up to delivery, women often book for a Female Brazilian Wax to avoid being shaved at the hospital.

 Musculoskeletal Injury

-Musculoskeletal injuries are any injury to muscles or bone or associated tissue.
-Fractures, sprains, broken bones, torn ligaments, muscle cramps, pain in the vertebrae or joints.
+Musculoskeletal injuries include any injury to muscles, bones, or joints.
+They might be fractures, sprains, broken bones, torn ligaments, muscle cramps, or spinal pain.